ey-advisory-technology-testing/test-manaj/README.md

 </table>

+At bare minimum we recommend to:
+*
+*
+*

+## Executing in TestmanaJ
+* This is as simple as calling the ExecuteApp method.
+Initially, we recommend to validate results in your third-party test management tool.

-## Usage
+## Usage Example
-Below you will find an example of a hashmap that will pass the `ExecuteApp` class to the test managment tool of your choosing, it is important to note that though this is a hardcoded example, you will generate the hashmaps dynamically from your framework.
+Below you will find an example of a hashmap that will pass the `ExecuteApp` class to the test management tool of your choosing, it is important to note that though this is a hardcoded example, you will generate the hashmaps dynamically from your framework.

 ```java